danielegasparri/span-gui/span/readme_span.txt

 Have fun!

 Daniele Gasparri
-2025-01-30
+2025-06-05
-Greetings from the Atacama desert!
+Greetings from the Canary islands!